OrbsCCG/Orbs-CCG-Wiki/colors/colorless.md

 ![Curious Columns](https://s3.amazonaws.com/assets1.orbsccg.com/prod/cards/art/26X.jpg)

-[//]: # 'if energized, what kind of energy does it give? colorless? might be worth saying since it does not have color'
+Colorless cards, when energized, produce colorless energy.
+This energy can be used to pay for just generic costs, but not colored costs.